pairinteraction/pairinteraction/docs/contribute/architecture.rst

 2. Constructing a Hamiltonian
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Independently on whether a Hamiltonian for one or two atoms should be constructed, the first step is always to obtain
+Independent of whether a Hamiltonian for one or two atoms should be constructed, the first step is always to obtain
 matrix elements of fundamental operators within a single-atom basis (for example, matrix elements for the dipole
 operators d0, d+, and d-).
 The matrix elements of the operators are received from PairInteraction's :ref:`database
 <database>` where they are indexed by the corresponding states.
 Next, the matrix elements of the fundamental operators